marijnh/Eloquent-JavaScript/09_regexp.md

 {{index ["regular expression", methods], "indexOf method", "search method"}}

-The `indexOf` method on strings cannot be called with a regular expression.
-But there is another method, `search`, that does expect a regular expression.
+While the `indexOf` method on strings cannot be called with a regular expression, there is another method, `search`, that does expect a regular expression.
 Like `indexOf`, it returns the first index on which the expression was found, or -1 when it wasn't found.

 ```
 console.log("  word".search(/\S/));